 Members of other select art museums receive free admission via the reciprocal admission offer.

 Overall, I liked the LACMA.
 I know that may sound at odds with the notes I’ve struck above, but I appreciate many works for their beauty and others for their provocation.
-If we lived closer to the LACMA, I’d probably get a membership, and visit regularly in 2 hour segments.
-With that said, I think it’s going to be a hit or miss experience for many visitors.
-If you’re visiting Los Angeles on vacation and are debating between the LACMA and the Getty Center, I’d recommend the Getty Center (unless you prefer modern art).
+If we lived closer to the LACMA, I could see visiting once per year or so.
+With that said, it’s pretty far from being one of my favorite things to do in Los Angeles (it wouldn’t crack the top 25), and I wouldn’t recommend it to most visitors to L.A. unless you really like modern art.
+If you’re looking for an art museum in Los Angeles, I’d instead recommend the Getty Center (unless you prefer modern art, in which case go for the Broad).
 That’s the better overall experience in my view, and one of the few must-do museums for visitors to Southern California.
 Fortunately, locals do not have to choose, and the LACMA is something I’d recommend trying to any Californian.

 If you’re planning a California vacation, check out my California category of posts for other things to do.
 For Los Angeles-centric trips, we’ve found the most useful guidebook to be The Best Things to Do in Los Angeles: 1001 Ideas, which is written by locals (and we use it even as locals!).
 If you enjoyed this post, help spread the word by sharing it via social media.
 Thanks for reading!